 Enjoy this video with Florentina Lopez Ramirez, a Seeds Program participant, as she describes growing mushrooms for a successful micro-business.

-The increase in income from their micro-businesses allows for more prosperous lives in a region where economic advancement is difficult; it also allows people to stay in their home surroundings and not migrate to cities or other countries to support their families.
+The increase in income enables more prosperous lives in a region where economic advancement is difficult; it also allows people to stay in their home surroundings and not migrate to cities or other countries to support their families.

-Below are examples of how Program participants incorporate micro-businesses into their lives, creating the opportunity to live better and with greater self-reliance.
+Below are examples of how Program participants incorporate micro-businesses into their lives, creating the opportunity to live better with new income opportunities and greater self-reliance.

 Selling Hand-crafted Cacao Beverages